-- Use your Pharmacy Directory. - Visit optumrx.com and use the "Pharmacy Locator" tool (found under the "Member Tools" tab. - Call OptumRx.
-Our contact information is on front cover of this booklet.
+- Use your Pharmacy Directory. - Visit Optumrx.com and use the "Pharmacy Locator" tool (found under the "Member Tools" tab. - Call Optum Rx.
+Our contact information is on front cover of this document.

 What to do if the pharmacy you have been using leaves the network